anasnakawa/grunt-css-prefix/README.md

 Type: `String`
 Default value: `'dasherize'`

-process the prefixed class name with any of [underscore.string](https://github.com/epeli/underscore.string) methods
+Process the prefixed class name with any of [underscore.string](https://github.com/epeli/underscore.string) methods, otherwise do nothing when value is falsy (`''`, `false`, etc.)

 #### options.separator
 Type: `String`